 My hobbies include traveling, photography, cinema, theatre and reading.

-Martin Smith, senior lecturer
+Martin Smith, senior lecturer and MA course leader

 Teaching: Martin is primarily a sports journalism lecturer and teaches on the MA Sports Journalism.
 However he also teaches on a range of undergraduate print and online journalism modules.

 Journalism: Martin was a journalist at The Star, Sheffield for 25 years before joining the SHU journalism team.
-He continues to write a sports column and food reviews for the publication.
+He continues to write a sports column for the publication.
 He has worked across news, sport and features and was the Yorkshire Journalist Of The Year and Yorkshire Feature Writer Of The Year in 2010; three times Sports Journalism Association Regional Journalist Of The Year; four times Yorkshire Sports Journalist Of The Year and Press Gazette Sports Writer Of The Year 2003.

 Carolyn Waudby, senior lecturer